Community benefit report

 Our impact on children

-Children's operates three hospitals, Marcus Autism Center and 27 neighborhood locations, including five Urgent Care Centers.
+Children's operates three hospitals, Marcus Autism Center and 27 neighborhood locations, including seven Urgent Care Centers.

 In 2016, Children's:

 - Saw 391,277 unique patients.

 - Performed 42,781 surgical procedures (inpatient and outpatient)